caratliff/ml-genre-assignment/README.md

-# Model Based Approach to Music Genre Assignment
+# Model-Based Approach to Music Genre Assignment

 Musical genre classification is not an easy task, so Unsupervised and Supervised Machine Learning are utilizied as tools to construct a model for clustering music based on audio features.
 This approach aims to remove humans and better genre assign the songs of tomorrow.